 If any primary or secondary school students would like to contribute to the newsletter please email firstname.lastname@example.org for more information.

 Junior Advisory Group

-There are 3 Junior Advisory Group sessions per year.
-Four Monash primary schools participate per session, with 2 to 4 students per school attending on the day.
+There are 2 Junior Advisory Group sessions per year.
+Four local primary schools participate per session, with 4 students per school attending on the day.

 More information: Junior Advisory Group